steinbrecht/subcellular-SLAM/README.md

 ## Reproducibility
 Instructions to run the the pipelines.
 - install conda (or even better mamba) if necessary
-- run `conda env create -f <placeholder_conda_env_file>` to create a new conda environment with all the necessary packages to run the code
+- run `conda env create -f <placeholder_conda_env_file>` to create a new conda environment with all the necessary packages to run the code; each pipeline has its own environment files in its directory
 - activate the environment with `conda activate <placeholder>`
 - run Snakemake simply with `snakemake`